pablobernabeu/website-files/content/post/event-related-potentials-why-and-how-i-used-them/index.md

 ---

 Event-related potentials (ERPs) offer a unique insight in the study of human cognition.
 Let's look at their reason-to-be for the purposes of research, and how they are defined and processed.
-Most of this content is based on my master's thesis (<a href='https://psyarxiv.com/5gjvk/download/'>download</a>), which I could fortunately conduct at the Max Planck Institute for Psycholinguistics (<a href='https://psyarxiv.com/a5pcz/'>conference paper</a> also available).
+Most of this content is based on my master's thesis, which I could fortunately conduct at the Max Planck Institute for Psycholinguistics (see <a href='https://psyarxiv.com/5gjvk/'>thesis</a> or <a href='https://psyarxiv.com/a5pcz/'>conference paper</a>).

 ## Electroencephalography

 The brain produces electrical activity all the time, which can be measured via electrodes on the scalp—a method known as electroencephalography (EEG).
-These pulses are constantly produced, for every one of our states and actions.
-These overlapping pulses happen at extremely high frequencies; indeed, the signal can be measured once per millisecond.
-Of course, the voltage is in a micro (µ) scale, typically between 10 µV (0.000010) and 100 µV (0.000100) (Aurlien et al., 2004).
+These pulses are produced for every one of our states and actions, in a voltage at a micro (µ) scale, typically between 10 µV (0.000010) and 100 µV (0.000100) (Aurlien et al., 2004).
+The overlapping pulses happen at extremely high frequencies; indeed, the signal can be measured once per millisecond.
 The high frequency of this signal is very interesting for the study of some cognitive processes in particular, for which the time course is (or may be) critical.
 One such example is conceptual processing, namely, the process of understanding the meaning of words.

 Research has revealed the relation between certain EEG patterns and cognitive states and functions.
 Brain activity includes dozens of types, but broadly, it can be divided into neural oscillations and event-related potentials.
-Specific oscillations (also known as brain waves) are associated to *states* such as wakefulness, sleep, arousal, relaxation, etc. (Roohi-Azizi, Azimi, Heysieattalab, & Aamidfar, 2017).
-Event-related potentials instead represent more finite *events*, such the presentation of as a stimulus.
+Specific oscillations (also known as brain waves) are associated with *states* such as wakefulness, sleep, arousal, relaxation, etc. (Roohi-Azizi, Azimi, Heysieattalab, & Aamidfar, 2017).
+Event-related potentials instead represent more finite *events*, such as the presentation of as a stimulus.
 In cognitive neuroscience, both oscillations and ERPs are studied, whereas in cognitive psychology, ERPs are much more common than oscillations.
 Let's dive into ERPs below.

 ### Event-related potentials

 In the lab, ERPs are elicited using controlled designs.
 In each trial, a series of stimuli are presented.
 At a fixed point therein, an EEG measurement begins and spans for a certain period.
-This period is called *time window*.
+The various under analysis are known as *time windows*.

 In psycholinguistics, for instance, a typical scenario is the presentation of words, and ERPs are systematically *time-locked* to the same position in consecutive trials, often the onset of a word.
 By this means, the experimental manipulation is collected, and the non-experimental variation—'noise'—is largely cancelled out by the aggregation of multiple trials that share the experimental manipulation.

 The chief reason to employ the ERP method is the measurement of cognitive processes online, that is, precisely as they unfold.
-This is fitting in the context of language comprehension, where important processes last for less than a second.
+This is fitting in the context of language comprehension, where some important processes last for less than a second.

 ## Time course of word processing